cloudian/gosbench/Readme.md

 1. Build the server: `go install github.com/mulbc/gosbench/server`
 1. Run the server, specifying a config file: `server -c path/to/config.yaml` - you can find an example config [in the example folder](examples/example_config.yaml)
-1. The server will open port 2000 for workers to connect to - make sure this port is not blocked by your firewall!
+1. The server will open port 2000 for drivers to connect to - make sure this port is not blocked by your firewall!
-1. Build the worker: `go install github.com/mulbc/gosbench/worker`
+1. Build the driver: `go install github.com/mulbc/gosbench/driver`
-1. Run the worker, specifying the server connection details: `worker -s 192.168.1.1:2000`
+1. Run the driver, specifying the server connection details: `driver -s 192.168.1.1:2000`
-1. The worker will immediately connect to the server and will start to get to work.
+1. The driver will immediately connect to the server and will start to get to work.
-The worker opens port 8888 for the Prometheus exporter.
-Please make sure this port is allowed in your firewall and that you added the worker to the Prometheus config.
+The driver opens port 8888 for the Prometheus exporter.
+Please make sure this port is allowed in your firewall and that you added the driver to the Prometheus config.

 #### Prometheus configuration